Twenty five years of service

 Published Salmon & Forestry: A Report on Oregons Coastal Watersheds and

 the Need for Forestry Reform.
-This report publicly revealed for the first time hundreds of agency stream habitat surveys that document the terrible habitat conditions found in coastal streams.
-We demonstrated that the higher the percentage of a watershed managed by Wall Street owners the worse off were stream habitat conditions.
+This report made public for the first time hundreds of agency stream habitat surveys that documented poor habitat conditions found in coastal streams.
+We demonstrated that the higher the percentage of a watershed managed by private Wall Street owners the worse off were stream habitat conditions.

 In partnership with the Native Fish Society we published Salmon & Survival: Why Native & Hatchery Salmon are Different.